Advice

 7. The seller will sign the transfer documents and pay the costs.
 You will sign your bond and transfer documents.

 8. The transfer attorneys will send a draft Title Deed to the bond attorneys.
+They prepare the bond documents and lodge them with the Deeds Office.

-10. The Deeds Office will examine the documents to make sure everything is in order.
+9. The Deeds Office will examine the documents to make sure everything is in order.

 Original documents required